grid-line

 Conclusion

-With data showing that the cybercrime industry will climb as high as $300 billion by 2028, it pays to invest in training, tools, and professionals to protect sensitive information from cybercriminals.
+With data showing that the cybersecurity industry will be worth more than $270 billion within the next five years, it pays to invest in training, tools, and professionals to protect sensitive information from cybercriminals.

-For more related content, check out Huge Cybersecurity Trends and Top Cybersecurity Startups to Watch.
+For more related content, check out Huge Cybersecurity Trends, Top Cybersecurity Startups to Watch, and The Ultimate List of Cybersecurity Statistics.